dainst/chronontology-backend/docs/rest-api-reference.md

 # Rest Api Reference

 This document describes the basic behaviour of the rest api endpoints provided by the connected-backend. **Note** that there is also dedicated document that focuses [dataset based access management](dataset-management.md) with the connected backend.

 ## POST /:type/

-Post json to store a a document of type :type.
+Post JSON to store a a document of type :type.
 The request body must be valid JSON.
 It can be empty

 ```
 {}
 ```

 which is sufficient for creating the document.
 To store client data within the document, there is the **resource** field, which itself can be empty or host any further user defined fields.
 Examples:

 ```
 {
   "resource" : {}